-We created a tasty keto meatloaf to give you some variation to your weekly menu.
-With only 2 grams of net carbs per slice, this meatloaf recipe is sure to help you stay in ketosis, keep you satiated and provide you with nutrient-dense ingredients.
-Plus, this low carb dish is perfect for feeding a family or providing enough leftovers to last you through the week.
+Try this tasty keto meatloaf to add some variety to your weekly menu.
+With only 2 grams of net carbs per slice, this meatloaf recipe is sure to help you stay in ketosis, keep you satiated, and provide you with some nutrient-density.
+Plus, this low-carb dish is perfect for feeding the entire family or giving you enough leftovers to last throughout the week.

-Traditional meatloaf recipes use breadcrumbs to (supposedly) prevent the ground meat (typically ground beef, ground pork or a combination of the two) from falling apart.
-Gluten-free versions substitute flaxseed meal, coconut flour or almond flour for the same reason.
+Traditional meatloaf recipes use breadcrumbs to prevent the ground meat (typically ground beef, ground pork, or ground turkey) from falling apart.
+Gluten-free versions substitute flaxseed meal, coconut flour, or almond flour for the same reason.

 Fact: Breadcrumbs or a gluten-free alternative are completely unnecessary.
-It’s actually eggs — not flour or breadcrumbs — that hold the mixture together.
-In this recipe, we use none of the above.
-Instead, we simply combine grass-fed ground beef and eggs with nutritional yeast and herbs for flavor.
+It’s the eggs — not flour or breadcrumbs — that hold the mixture together.
+In this easy keto meatloaf recipe, you’ll use none of the above.
+Instead, you’ll simply combine grass-fed ground beef and eggs with nutritional yeast and herbs for flavor.

 Selecting Quality Ingredients